Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 Some of my latter observations about corporate behaviour apply beyond agribusiness (in a future post, I intend to discuss a relevant issue with finance in developing markets).
 But I think it's credible to claim that nowhere are such patterns of more immediate consequence than where they impact on food, hunger and nutrition.

-Though my take on these issues, and on GM agriculture in particular, has perhaps been simplistic, I'm pleased that in one day's writing I have done a more thorough job than 110 Nobel laureates!
-As ever, it's hard to tell whether their letter's shortcomings were down to ignorance or disingenuousness &ndash; whether I should feel despair or feel betrayed.
+And though my take on these issues, and on GM agriculture in particular, has perhaps been simplistic or partisan, I'm pleased that in one day's writing I have done a more thorough job than 110 Nobel laureates!
+As ever, it's hard to tell whether their letter's shortcomings were down to ignorance or disingenuousness &ndash; and hence whether I should feel despair or betrayal.

-I've been going on the more generous interpretation (ignorance).
-And this goes to show that eminent scientists, even those who proclaim that science is *both* a process of knowledge acquisition *and* a body of established fact, may still end up conflating the two.
+So far, I've been going on the more generous interpretation (ignorance).
+And if this is the case it only goes to show that eminent scientists, even those who proclaim that science is *both* a process of knowledge acquisition *and* a body of established fact, may still end up conflating the two.
 In seeing only the idealised "scientific case" for GM agriculture, while failing to apply their critical faculties to the wider issues of social institutions and human wellbeing, they expose a disappointingly weak grasp of reality.

 <!-- ====================================================================== -->